November 9, 2017

 Early bird ends Oct.
 19th

-Join Sustainable Connection, the NWAIA, and other industry leaders, problem solvers, and change makers as we explore the opportunities, challenges, and solutions that live where the global climate change crisis and the built environment intersect.
+Join Sustainable Connections, the NWAIA, and other industry leaders, problem solvers, and change makers as we explore the opportunities, challenges, and solutions that live where the global climate change crisis and the built environment intersect.
 Get inspired, then get active.

 Patti Southard, King County Green Tools